chenyuguo/coachingmate/README.md

 1. Users can register an account and login to this system.
 2. User can authorised this account to garmin connect so that garmin connect can transfer activity data to this backend.

+## the package introduction

+- controller: provide interface for front end
+- entity: includes all the entity class
+- dao : interact with database
+- service : responsible for business logic
+- utils : encapsulate some useful tools
+- test : unit test module

 ## Installation and Setup Instructions